What is A/B Testing and how to do A/B testing?

 - Define test hypothesis(Goals): In this step, you set up the goals you want to achieve from this test.

-- Design the test: In this step, we simply research a website and create something attractive where users influence more.
+- Design the test: In this step, we research a website and create something attractive where users influence more.

-- Example: In our design, we have changed the size and color of the Add Cart button
+Example: In our design, we have changed the size and color of the Add Cart button.

 - Old Design: